tkotani/test/README.md

 Move to ecalj/TestInstall.
 Then type make (with no arguments).
 It shows help about how to do test.
 To test all of binaries, just do
 >make all
 .
-All tests will require ~10min.  (nio_gwsc takes ~300sec)
+All tests will require ~10min or a little more.  (nio_gwsc takes ~300sec)
 In cases, nio_gwsc fails, showing
  >FAILED: nio_gwsc QPU compared by ./bin/dqpu
  >PASSED: nio_gwsc diffnum
 However, we do not need to care its failure sign. (so nio_gwsc test must be improved...). (numerically small differences).

 As the help of make (no arguments), shows
 >make lmall
 tests only LDA part.
 >make gwall
 tests only GW part.

 NOTE (nov19 2014 kino):
 In TestInstall/Makefile.define, we define
 LMF=lmf
 LMFP=lmf-MPIK
 (it is possible to use "LMFP=lmf-MPI" instead(for future development).
 If we set LMFP=$(LMF), tests are done with using lmf, not with using lmf-MPIK.